Questions and Answers from MagQuest Webinars

 What is the difference between Earth’s magnetic field from local effects, such as metal and current?

 In a terrestrial observatory, the observation site is kept magnetically clean and this typically removes local effects.
 It is the responsibility of the observatory to ensure this magnetic cleanliness.
-It is challenging for an observation site to remain clean over time, and this is why there are not so many observatories.
+It is challenging for an observation site to remain magnetically clean over time, and this is why there are not very many observatories.